Smart #3 review

 The interior layout, fit and finish

-To help give it a sportier feel compared with the Smart #1, the front seats in the #3 are 22mm closer to the ground.
+To help give it a sportier feel compared with the #1, the front seats in the Smart #3 are 22mm closer to the ground.
 Whether you think that's a good thing or not comes down to personal preference, but the fundamental driving position is tough to fault, with plenty of steering and electric seat adjustment to help you get comfortable.

 Over-the-shoulder visibility is slightly compromised by the coupé styling.
-However, the view out of the front is good, and all versions of the #3 come with front and rear parking sensors, and a 360-degree bird's eye-view camera to help out with low-speed manoeuvres.
+However, the view out of the front is good, and all versions of the #3 come with front and rear parking sensors, and a 360-degree bird's eye view camera to help out with low-speed manoeuvres.

 The #3’s interior is almost identical to the one in the #1, with the only real difference being three circular centre air vents on the dashboard rather than twin oval ones.

-That means you get a bright 9.2in digital instrument panel behind the steering wheel, while Premium and Brabus versions have a head-up display that projects your speed and other important information onto the windscreen directly in your line of sight.
+That means you get a bright 9.2in digital instrument panel behind the steering wheel, while Premium and Brabus versions have a head-up display that projects your speed and other important information on to the windscreen directly in your line of sight.

 There’s also a 12.8in touchscreen infotainment system sitting in the middle of the dashboard.
-It's responsive to prods and comes with Android Auto and Apple CarPlay smartphone mirroring as standard, although some might find the cheetah avatar that follows you around from screen to screen rather annoying; it certainly doesn’t add anything to the experience.
+It's responsive to prods and comes with Android Auto and Apple CarPlay smartphone mirroring as standard, although some might find the cheetah avatar that follows you around from screen to screen rather annoying (it certainly doesn’t add anything to the experience).

 It's also irritating that you have to use the touchscreen (or the hit-and-miss voice control) to adjust the air-conditioning.
 We'd prefer physical controls.
 Likewise, it's a faff that you have to use the touchscreen to adjust the door mirrors and move the steering wheel into position.